404 Conflict of Interest for Externally Funded Projects

 B. Within sixty (60) days of identification for an Investigator who is newly participating in the project;

-C. Within sixty (60) days for new, or newly identified, financial conflicts of interests for existing investigators;
+C. Within sixty (60) days for new, or newly identified, conflicts of interest for existing Investigators;

 D. At least annually (at the same time as when the University is required to submit the annual progress report, multi-year progress report, if applicable, or at time of extension) to provide the status of the financial conflict of interest and any changes to the management plan, if applicable, until the completion of the project; or